-Recovery workers, counselors, doctors, and member of peer support groups all care deeply about your recovery, and want you to succeed in having a lifetime of empowered sobriety.
+Recovery workers, counselors, doctors, and members of peer support groups all care deeply about your recovery and want you to succeed in having a lifetime of empowered sobriety.
 However, some people may not be aware of the challenges created by your disability, and the ways they can work around challenges to support you.

 This could be making sure the meeting space is one you can get to, or making sure the meeting is at a time or place you can get to.
 People can also think creatively on how to accommodate you, with smaller class sizes, modified educational materials, as well as connecting you to other helpful resources to help with your needs for health, finance, or housing.

-There are also 12-step and SMART recovery groups that meet online, or counselors that would be willing to meet you in your home.
-The important thing to remember is that a good counselors will be willing to to do whatever it takes to help you.
+There are also 12-step and SMART recovery groups that meet online or counselors that would be willing to meet you in your home.
+The important thing to remember is that a good counselor will be willing to do whatever it takes to help you.
 Thinking about and asking for the accommodations you will need can do a great deal in helping you get to the help you really need to best support long-term recovery.